 Schindel had sent Murphy an e-mail stating that he had told Selectboard members in a telephone interview that he would not accept an alternate position.

 "As I told Selectboard Chair(man) Jim Burke and member Tom Fitzgerald in a recent interview initiated by them, I would not accept an alternate position but only a regular position," stated Schindel's e-mail.
 "In fact, I told them several times.
-I have also been informed that at the Selectboard meeting, my refusal to accept the alternate position was not mentioned by Burke or others."

 On April 7, the DRB had quorum to hold a scheduled hearing.
 The members who were resigning had said they would render and write the decision regarding that hearing.